Swapping out eggs for bananas in your cake mix isn't just a neat trick.

 An old trick for getting around the lack of an egg in cake mixes is to substitute a banana.

-Not only does substituting a banana make a cake vegan friendly, but it can also add lots of flavor and texture.
+Both does substituting a banana make a cake vegan friendly, but it can also add lots of flavor and texture.

 Bananas create a moist interior and lovely golden crust that won't disappoint.

-The sweetness of the banana enhances the flavor profile of the cake mix you're using, adding complexity to the dessert.
+The sweetness of the banana enhances the flavor of the cake mix you're using, adding complexity to the dessert.

 When compared to eggs, bananas are relatively uncomplicated.